-The purpose of this publication is to assist with the installation, maintenance and troubleshooting of the LoadLifter 5000 air spring kit.
-LoadLifter 5000 utilizes sturdy, reinforced, commercial-grade single- or double-bellows (depending on the kit).
+The purpose of this publication is to assist with the installation, maintenance and troubleshooting of the LoadLifter 5000 Ultimate air spring kit.
+LoadLifter 5000 Ultimate utilizes sturdy, reinforced, commercial grade single- or double-bellows (depending on the kit).
 The bellows are manufactured like a tire with layers of rubber and cords that control growth.
-LoadLifter 5000 kits are recommended for most 3/4 and 1 ton pickups and SUVs with leaf springs, and provide up to 5,000 pounds of load-leveling support with air adjustability from 5-100 PSI.
+An internal jounce bumper inside the spring absorbs shock and eliminates harsh jarring on rough roads.
+The internal jounce bumper replaces the factory bumper and allows the air springs to safely be run at zero air pressure.
+LoadLifter 5000 Ultimate kits are recommended for most 3/4 and 1 ton pickups and SUVs with leaf springs, and provide up to 5,000 pounds of load-leveling support with air adjustability from 5-100 PSI.
+The kits are also used in motorhome rear kits and some motorhome fronts where leaf springs are used.

 It is important to read and understand the entire installation guide before beginning installation or performing any maintenance, service or repair.
-The information here includes a hardware list, tool list, step-by-step installation information, maintenance guidelines and operating tips.
+The information here includes a hardware list, tool list, step-by-step installation information, maintenance tips, safety information and a troubleshooting guide.